 NTU is one of the most sustainable universities in the world — ranked 3rd in the UK by the People and Planet University League, and 5th globally in the UI GreenMetric.
-We are proud of our world-classes campuses complete with green spaces, sustainable buildings and transport infrastructure.
+We are proud of our world-class campuses complete with green spaces, sustainable buildings and transport infrastructure.
 The Sustainable Development Team works to embed sustainability within life at NTU and the Green Academy works to embed sustainability into the curriculum.
 The two teams work in partnership with other departments to continue to embed sustainability into everyday life at NTU.

 Alongside the green ethos of our teaching and courses, NTU's recent investments and achievements include: